 EARTH welcomes more than 7,500 visitors every year to its campus who come as part of educational tourism programs, conferences and seminars or to learn about the Institution and its academic model.

 EARTH offers study-abroad programs and internships for college students from around the world.
 In addition to these exchange programs, in collaboration with other institutions of higher learning, EARTH conducts short courses in sustainable agriculture, tropical agro-forestry, renewable energies, rural tourism and community engagement.

 As part of its commitment to provide opportunities to young people who want to make a difference in the world, but lack the resources for a higher education, EARTH operates a commercial enterprise and markets EARTH University products in Costa Rica, Latin America and the United States.
 Profits support EARTH’s scholarship program and operational expenses.

 • Products for the local market (Costa Rica): 100% natural yogurt, sustainably-grown bananas, natural cleaning products and biological agricultural inputs.

 • Products for Latin America: Biological agricultural inputs.

-• Products for the United States (sold exclusively at Whole Foods Market): Sustainably-grown bananas, pineapple, tropical flowers, frozen fruit and coffee.
+• Products for the United States (sold exclusively at Whole Foods Market): Sustainably-grown bananas, pineapple, tropical flowers, and coffee.

 EARTH offers a one-of-a-kind educational opportunity to those who wish to become leaders of positive change for their countries and the world.
 The experiential curriculum takes an expansive view of sustainable agriculture and gives students the opportunity to run their own business, complete an international internship and work with members of the communities to address real problems.